oroinc/documentation/commerce/user_guide/customers/customer_users/create.rst

 #.
 If you are adding a subsidiary of the existing customer, select Parent Customer.

 #.
 Assign a sales representative who will be assisting this customer user.
-By default, the customer sales representative apply to the customer user.
+By default, the customer sales representative applies to the customer user.

 #.
 Check the **Generate Password** and **Send Welcome Email** boxes.